don-ferris/NetCanvas/Philosophy.md

 The canvas is the desired state of the network.

+Moving an object changes the desired state.

+Creating a relationship changes the desired state.

+Removing a relationship changes the desired state.

-Documentation should be generated from the network model—not maintained separately.
+Documentation should be generated automatically from the network model—not maintained separately.

-⸻

-Networks, Not Hardware

-The network is the primary object.

-Routers, switches, access points, firewalls, and controllers exist only to implement the network.

-Users should rarely need to think about individual devices unless they intentionally choose to.

-⸻
+---

-Direct Manipulation
+## Direct Manipulation Is Superior to Nested Configuration

-Users should interact directly with the objects they care about.
+Whenever practical, users should interact directly with the objects they care about.

-Whenever possible:

-* Drag instead of browse.
-* Connect instead of configure.
-* Move instead of edit.
-* Draw instead of describe.
+Prefer:

+- drag over browse
+- connect over configure
+- move over edit
+- relationships over property dialogs

 The object itself should be the interface.

-⸻

-Progressive Disclosure
+---

+## Complexity Should Be Available—Not Mandatory

+Professional networking is inherently complex.

-Complexity should never be hidden.
+NetCanvas should never pretend otherwise.

-It should also never be mandatory.
+Instead, complexity should be progressively disclosed.

 Simple tasks should remain simple.

-Advanced capabilities should always remain available.
+Advanced capabilities should remain available.

-Beginners and experts should use the same software—not different software.
+Beginners and experts should use the same application—not different applications.

-⸻
+---

+## Trust Is More Important Than Automation

+Automation is valuable.

+Predictability is essential.

+Users should always understand what NetCanvas intends to do before anything changes.

+Every deployment should be:

+- previewable
+- understandable
+- reviewable
+- repeatable

+Users should never be surprised by a deployment.

+---

+## Security Is a Default, Not an Add-On

+Secure defaults are better than convenient defaults.

+When NetCanvas recommends a safer configuration, it should explain why.

+Users should always understand the consequences of overriding a recommendation.

+Expert users should retain the ability to make informed decisions.

+---

-Help Should Empower, Not Interrupt
+## Help Should Be Available, Not Intrusive

+Help should never interrupt the user's workflow.

-Help should always be available.
+It should always be immediately available.

-Help should almost never interrupt.

-Users should be able to learn at their own pace without slowing experienced users.

-Contextual help should answer:
+Every significant control should answer three questions:

-* What is this?
+- What is this?
-* Why does it matter?
+- Why does it matter?
-* Should I choose this or something else?
+- Should I choose this instead of something else?

-⸻
+Learning should be encouraged.

+It should never be forced.

+---

-Guidance Is Different From Help
+## Guidance Is Not Help

 Help is initiated by the user.

-Guidance is initiated by the system.
+Guidance is initiated by NetCanvas.

+These are fundamentally different systems.

-Guidance exists to prevent accidental mistakes—not to teach networking.
+Guidance exists to help users avoid mistakes.

-Users should remain in control.

-⸻

-Security Should Be Understandable

-Secure defaults are better than convenient defaults.
+Help exists to help users understand concepts.

-Every recommendation should be explainable.
+Each should be independently configurable.

-Warnings should explain consequences—not simply prohibit actions.

-Expert users should always be able to override recommendations after understanding the implications.

-⸻

-Trust Is More Important Than Convenience

-Users must be able to trust NetCanvas.

-Every deployment should be:

-* Predictable.
-* Explainable.
-* Reviewable.
-* Reproducible.

-The software should never perform surprising actions without making them visible beforehand.

-⸻
+---

-Vendors Are Implementation Details
+## Vendors Are Implementation Details

-NetCanvas should not encourage loyalty to any particular networking ecosystem.
+NetCanvas should never expose vendor terminology unless the user explicitly requests it.

-The user’s investment should be in their network design—not in a specific vendor.
+The canonical network model should remain independent of any specific vendor.

+Platform drivers exist to translate intent into implementation.

-Whenever practical, changing hardware should not require changing the user’s mental model.
+Changing networking vendors should not require changing the user's mental model.

-⸻
+---

-Documentation Should Be Automatic
+## Documentation Should Never Become Technical Debt

-Documentation should not become another task users must remember to perform.

-The network model already contains the necessary information.

-Documentation should be generated automatically from that model whenever possible.
+Documentation should be generated from the canonical network model whenever possible.

-⸻

-Learning Is Optional
+The network description should always be the authoritative source.

+No user should be expected to maintain a diagram separately from the configuration it represents.

+---

+## Curiosity Should Be Rewarded

 NetCanvas should never require networking expertise.

 It should always reward curiosity.

-Users who wish to understand networking concepts should be able to discover them naturally through contextual explanations.
+Users who wish to understand networking concepts should find explanations everywhere.

-Learning should be available.

-It should never be imposed.
+Users who do not should never be slowed down.

-⸻

-Making Decisions
+---

+# Decision Framework

-When evaluating new features, contributors should ask:
+Whenever a significant design decision is proposed, contributors should ask:

-1. Does this help users express their intent more clearly?
+1. Does this help users express their intent?
-2. Does this reduce unnecessary complexity?
+2. Does this reduce unnecessary cognitive load?
-3. Does this improve trust?
+3. Does this increase trust?
-4. Does this make the network—not the vendor—the primary focus?
+4. Does this keep the network—not the hardware—the primary focus?
-5. Would this decision still make sense if every supported networking platform disappeared tomorrow?
+5. Would this principle still make sense if every currently supported networking platform disappeared tomorrow?

-If the answer to any of these questions is “no,” the design should be reconsidered.
+If the answer to any of these questions is **no**, the proposal should be reconsidered.

-⸻
+---

+# What NetCanvas Is Not

+NetCanvas is **not**:

+- a network diagramming application
+- a replacement for existing networking hardware
+- another SDN controller
+- a vendor-specific management interface
+- Infrastructure as Code with a graphical front-end

+NetCanvas is a visual, intent-driven network design and configuration platform.

+Its purpose is not to hide networking.

+Its purpose is to let users think about networking instead of vendor implementation.

+---

-Closing Principle
+# Closing Principle

 Technology changes.

 Networking platforms evolve.

-User interfaces come and go.
+Best practices improve.

 The philosophy of NetCanvas should remain constant.

-People should not have to think like networking vendors.

-They should simply design the network they want.
+People should design networks.

-NetCanvas should do the rest.
+NetCanvas should determine how those networks are implemented.